 Exclusive: Strengths and limitations of the AWS/Cisco partnership

-Continuing the trend of data centre giants forming partnerships, earlier this month AWS and Cisco revealed they had teamed up to offer a new hybrid cloud platform.
+Continuing the trend of data center giants forming partnerships, earlier this month AWS and Cisco revealed they had teamed up to offer a new hybrid cloud platform.

 “The shift towards hybrid solutions, which provide high connectivity between cloud and edge, is important, as customers want to leverage the cloud for elastic compute while still running time- and security-sensitive projects at the edge,” says Haviv.